 I split the garments along their seam lines into the separate components of their patterns.
 Sometimes I boil the pieces to shrink and stiffen them and to slightly wreck their surface, and then nail them to a board to dry.
 I assemble the aggregate of parts into repeating motifs in which the individual elements display unique characteristics or personalities, essences to be layered under my own interventions like memories.
 The more fragile works are sewn to muslin grounds.
 The tougher skins are stitched to thin plywood mounts; the bones under the mounted skins are wooden armatures or cleats.

-My art currently resides in the process of applying ages-old domestic alchemies—cooking things with boiling water, altering hand-me-downs to look brand new—to encroach into territories of large-scale figurative abstraction.
+My art currently resides in the process of applying ages-old domestic alchemies—cooking things with boiling water, altering hand-me-downs to look brand new—to encroach into territories of large-scale figurative and geometric abstraction.